MusicDin/kubitect/docs/getting-started/getting-started.md

 We can see that the infrastructure configuration consists of the cluster name and 3 subsections:

-- `cluster.name` is a cluster name that is used as a prefix for each resource created by *kubitect*.
+- `cluster.name` is a cluster name that is used as a prefix for each resource created by Kubitect.
 - `cluster.network` holds information about the network properties of the cluster.
 - `cluster.nodeTemplate` contains properties that apply to all our nodes.
 For example, properties like operating system, SSH user, and SSH private key are the same for all our nodes.
 - `cluster.nodes` subsection defines each node in our cluster.